TylerCityStation

 MERRITT 7 [MN, 1985]

-This station opened on 7/29/1985 and was touted by the Times as being the only privately built station in the state.
+This northern Norwalk stop was established on 7/29/1985 and was touted by the New York Times as being the only privately built station in the state.
 That was probably true of existing stations still in service then, but the comment certainly ignores the fact that many stations in Connecticut were built by towns and individuals and given to the railroads to guarantee service at a particular location.
 Still, this was an innovative move to spur corporate and residential growth here where Norwalk Tire and Rubber once had a sizeable presence with a stop called OAKWOOD AVENUE and later the Caldor's department store chain had its administrative offices.
-A comparison of the upper photos in 2010 and the lower earlier shot shows the growth in this corporate enclave since 1985 with a combination of refurbished buildings and new construction.
-A Wilton Bulletin article in 1994 touted the renovation that CDOT had done here, including improved parking area, lighting, telephone booth, and the shelter itself.
-The KENT ROAD stop about a mile north was discontinued at that time as a result [REFS: NYT/07/28/1985/11/3; WB/01/12/1994/02; P95+]
+A comparison of the 2010 photos at left and middle with the earlier shot at right shows the growth in this corporate enclave with a combination of refurbished buildings and new construction.
+A Wilton Bulletin article in 1994 touted the renovation that ConnDOT had done here, including improved parking area, lighting, telephone booth, and the shelter itself.
+The KENT ROAD stop about a mile north was discontinued at that time as a result.
+[REFS: NYT/07/28/1985/11/3; WB/01/12/1994/02; P95+][rev050317]

 MERROW1 [NLW&P, 1850]